derekl-beep/stackedit-notes/Intro to Data Science.md

 $\Sigma$ tells us how important various columns in $U$ and rows in $V$ are.

-The SVD of a real matrix is guaranteed to exist
+The SVD of a real matrix is guaranteed to exist, and to be unique.

 ## Matrix Approximation

 ##